CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 If you would rather your personal data was not used for the purposes of wealth screening, you can contact our staff on 0161 817 2285 or via email at email@example.com

 We are committed to protecting the privacy of the young people who engage with us through our work and services, our websites, at events and at schools.
 If you are under 18 and would like to get involved with Caritas’s work, please ensure you have consent from a parent or guardian before giving us your personal information.

-Some of our young people’s and school events, our young leadership programmes such as Caritas Ambassadors we may request specific information about the age of participants and we may require explicit parental / legal guardian consent for this.
+For some of our young people and school events, our young leadership programmes such as Caritas Ambassadors, we may request specific information about the age of participants and we may require explicit parental / legal guardian consent for this.